 - You can facilitate a conversion quicker by fast tracking the transition from low awareness to high awareness with your content.

+So what’s all this talk about awareness?
+Why does it matter?
+The quicker visitors perceive your offer as the superior solution to their problems, the quicker the conversion happens.
 That’s why it’s super important to pay attention to your buyer’s journey.
 Dissecting your organic search traffic is what will give you these insights.

 2. Organic search traffic is a sustainable approach

 Want to know the unfortunate thing about PPC?
 It requires constant investment, maintenance, and manipulation.
 Sure, you’ll get quick results.
 But it will be short-lived.
 The moment you stop pumping cash into paid traffic, you lose all momentum.
 Organic traffic, on the other hand, is evergreen.

 That means it takes time, but the results are long-lasting.
 Once you establish search engine visibility, it will serve your business for years after it’s implemented.
 That’s not to say that there isn’t any maintenance involved in an organic traffic strategy.
 The SEO landscape is ever changing.
 You can’t just “set and forget” your traffic system.
 The algorithms and ranking factors evolve.
 You have to keep on top of these changes to maximize your results.
 With all that said, an organic traffic strategy is as close as you’ll get to a traffic system on autopilot.
 And just another reason why organic traffic is important.

 3. Organic search is cost-effective in the long run

 Here’s the scenario.
 Paid traffic campaigns are expensive.